Purple Prose: Atmosphere over Clarity

 But like anything else, beauty is in the eye of the beholder.
 Some may find this kind of writing beautiful or perfectly descriptive, and that’s okay too.

-Is there ever a good time to use purple prose?
+What is a good use of purple prose?

 While purple prose can be effective in some contexts, it is generally seen as a negative.

-It is essential to strike a balance between using vivid descriptions to create atmosphere and keeping the writing concise and to the point.
+It is essential to strike a balance between using vivid descriptions to create atmosphere and keeping the writing concise and to the point — for most stories.
+There are always exceptions where it works well.

 Check out some of my other recent blogs: